 I hope you have enjoyed this review and found some beneficial information.
 Of course, the choice is ultimately yours, but I think unless you really want or need the added accessories of the LX9, then the X3 is a great choice.
 I use this inversion table often.
 If you want to learn more about it, check out our full Teeter FitSpine X3 review.

 The function and design of these two tables are very similar, so for the money, I think the X3 is the way to go.
-The reason I recommend the X3 are the flexible backrest, and the great ankle locking system with extended locking/release handle.
+The reason I recommend the X3 is the flexible backrest, and the great ankle locking system with extended locking/release handle.
 I think this is a great value for the money.
 The X3 will last you for many years to come.

 If you want the extras, then, by all means, go for it and buy the LX9.
 Like with the X3, we’ve also done a comprehensive review on the FitSpine LX9.

 If you have any questions or comments, please leave them in the comments section below.